wasmerio/old-docs.wasmer.io/integrations/examples/exit-early.md

 WebAssembly is currently always run in the same process synchronously.
 Thus, once WebAssembly starts executing, you have to wait for the execution to complete to continue running code on the host \(your application\).

-However, there are cases where you may want to interrupt this synchronous execution while the guest WASM module is calling a host function.
-This can be useful for saving resources, and not returning back to the guest WASM for execution, when you already know the WASM execution will fail, or no longer be needed.
+However, there are cases where you may want to interrupt this synchronous execution while the guest Wasm module is calling a host function.
+This can be useful for saving resources, and not returning back to the guest Wasm for execution, when you already know the Wasm execution will fail, or no longer be needed.

-In this example, we will run a WASM module that calls the imported host function `interrupt_execution`.
+In this example, we will run a Wasm module that calls the imported host function `interrupt_execution`.
 This host function will immediately stop executing the WebAssembly module.

 First we are going to want to initialize a new project.
 To do this we can navigate to our project folder, or create one.
 In this example, we will create a new project.
 Lets create it and navigate to it: